 We also accept a wider range of international qualifications and tests.

 English language qualifications must be no more than three and a half years old from the start date of the degree you are applying to study, unless you are using IELTS, TOEFL, or Trinity ISE, in which case it must be no more than two years old.

 The Reid School of Music does not interview or hold auditions.
 We scrutinise your application and request further performance background information if we require it.
 This process ensures that we offer places to students who show the ability to meet our high standards, and that applicants from all backgrounds have the same opportunity to demonstrate their potential.

 This information is part of a government initiative to enhance the material that higher education institutions provide about their degree programmes.

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

-If you are taking performance courses, you should expect to pay for instrument consumables and maintenance, as appropriate, as you would have done prior to attending university.
+If you are taking performance courses, you should expect to pay for instrument consumables and maintenance.

-Other costs include basic stationery provisions and support for technology such as memory sticks/cards.
+- support for technology such as memory sticks or cards